BN - Age 26 Dependent COBRA Continuation Notification Process

 - Once an employee’s adult child is no longer considered their dependent for benefit purposes, actions must be taken to remove the child from the employee’s benefit plans.
 Adult child(ren) who are no longer eligible for health, dental and/or vision are removed from the plans at the end of the month they turn age 26.

-- The UW Service Center will run the Age 26 Proess on the 1st of each month, and generate letters for all campuses.
+- The UW Service Center will run the Age 26 Process on the 1st of each month, and generate letters for all campuses.
 We produce two set of letters:

-90 day letters are prepared and mailed 90 days in advance, on or before the 1st of the month.
+- 90 day letters are prepared and mailed 90 days in advance, on or before the 1st of the month.
 These letters are directed to both the dependent and the employee.
 They are mailed to the employee’s last known address with the expectation the parent will forward the information to the dependent.
+No COBRA/Continuation forms are included.